maurges/every-rust-gui-library/notes.md

 every addition.
 Also a nice practice of writing my own model and comparing that to qml.

+So in the worst case I would have to cast the model to and from Any, but this time I could just slightly abuse set_row_data which is present on any model to get what I want.
+But I think I will still cast any for saving and loading, which is coming right up.

 ## vgtk

 Another elm + gtk project.
 Again gtk3.
 I have googled why people would choose 3